Graeme Fife

 Graeme Fife (born 1946) is a prolific English writer, playwright and broadcaster.
 His first career was as a schoolmaster and university lecturer.

 Early life

 Born in 1946 in St Pancras, London, Fife is the son of John Fife and his wife Muriel H. Lickorish.
-He was educated at schools in Greater London and then at the University of Durham, where he graduated with first class honours in Greek language and literature.
+He was educated at schools in Greater London and then at the University of Durham, where he graduated with first class in Greek language and literature.

 Teaching career

 Fife taught Classics for one year at a school in Lancashire, then from 1970 to 1978 was Head of Classics at Gresham's School, Holt, and later a lecturer in Greek and Roman literature at the University of Reading.

 Reception

 In July 1999, The Independent named Fife's Tour de France: The History, the Legend, the Riders as its book of the week.
 The Times later ranked it as one of its top five sports books of the year.

 Reviewing Fife's The Terror: the Shadow of the Guillotine (2003) in The Independent, William Doyle called it "The most authoritative treatment we are likely to have for many years."